1Receipt/OpenID/README.md

 # 1receipt® OpenID™
-1receipt® OpenID™ allows for third party shopping app to integrate with 1receipt, this process will allow shoppers to quickly create a 1receipt account without downloading any application and scan their 1receipt barcode at the checkout point.
+1receipt® OpenID™ allows for third party shopping application to integrate with 1receipt, this process will allow their shoppers to quickly create a 1receipt account without downloading the full application to receive their receipt quicker.

 ## Index
 * [Apply for 1receipt sandbox certification](#1-apply-for-1receipt-sandbox-certification)